Contents

 3. System & Helper Classes

-Beyond the core classes, the system uses several helper classes located in the Systems
+Beyond the core classes, the system uses several helper classes located in the

 folder to handle specific tasks.
-While you rarely need to touch these directly, understanding them helps
+While you rarely need to touch these directly, understanding

 when extending the system.